Animal cognition: Cognitive bias

 A cognitive bias refers to a systematic pattern of deviation from norm or rationality in judgment, whereby inferences about other individuals or situations may be drawn in an illogical fashion.

 Cognitive bias is sometimes illustrated by using answers to the question "Is the glass half empty or half full?".
 Choosing "half empty" is supposed to indicate pessimism whereas choosing "half full" indicates optimism.
 To test this in animals, an individual is trained to anticipate that stimulus A, e.g. a 100 Hz tone, precedes a positive event, e.g. highly desired food is delivered when a lever is pressed by the animal.
 The same individual is trained to anticipate that stimulus B, e.g. a 900 Hz tone, precedes a negative event, e.g. bland food is delivered when the animal presses a lever.
 The animal is then tested by being given an intermediate stimulus C, e.g. a 500 Hz tone, and observing whether the animal presses the lever associated with the positive or negative reward.
 This has been suggested to indicate whether the animal is in a positive or negative mood.

 In a study that used this approach, rats that were playfully tickled responded differently than rats that were simply handled.
 The rats that had been tickled were more optimistic than the handled rats.
 The authors suggested that they had demonstrated "...for the first time a link between the directly measured positive affective state and decision making under uncertainty in an animal model".

 There is some evidence for cognitive bias in a number of species, including rats, dogs, rhesus macaques, sheep, chicks, starlings and honeybees.

 Language

 The modeling of human language in animals is known as animal language research.
 In addition to the ape-language experiments mentioned above, there have also been more or less successful attempts to teach language or language-like behavior to some non-primate species, including parrots and great spotted woodpeckers.
 Arguing from his own results with the animal Nim Chimpsky and his analysis of others results, Herbert Terrace criticized the idea that chimps can produce new sentences.
-Shortly thereafter Louis Herman published research on artificial language comprehension in the bottlenosed dolphin (Herman, Richards, & Wolz, 1984).
-Though this sort of research has been controversial, especially among cognitive linguists, many researchers agree that many animals can understand the meaning of individual words, and that some may understand simple sentences and syntactic variations, but there is little evidence that any animal can produce new strings of symbols that correspond to new sentences.
+Shortly thereafter Louis Herman published research on artificial language comprehension in the bottlenose dolphin.
+Though this sort of research has been controversial, especially among cognitive linguists, many researchers agree that many animals can understand the meaning of individual words, and that some may understand simple sentences and syntactic variations.
+Elephants can remember tone, melody, and recognise more than 20 words.
+Nevertheless, there is little evidence that any animal can produce new strings of symbols that correspond to new sentences.